confluentinc/ksqldb-recipes/docs/customer-360/clickstream/index.md

 # Understand user behavior with clickstream data

-Analyzing clickstream data enables businesses to understand the behavior of its online users, for example:

-- User activity over a given time frame: how many webpages are users viewing
-- Requests that end in error, over a given threshold (e.g., 404 HTTP codes)
-- Where the requests are coming from geographically in a given window of time
-- How long users are interacting with the site (user sessions)
+Analyzing clickstream data enables businesses to optimize webpages and determine the effectiveness of their web presence by better understanding their users’ click activity and navigation patterns.
+Because clickstream data often involves large data volumes, stream processing is a natural fit, as it quickly processes data as soon as it is ingested for analysis.
+This recipe enables you to measure key statistics on visitor activity over a given time frame, such as how many webpages they are viewing, how long they’re engaging with the website, and more.

 ![grafana](../../img/clickstream.png)